Damon–Kimmel feud: Timeline

 In 2016, Damon made his first successful attempt at "sneaking" onto the set of Kimmel when Kimmel sat down to interview Ben Affleck.
 Affleck takes the stage wearing a long and bulky coat, and when Kimmel insists that Affleck takes the jacket off, Damon is revealed to have been inside.
+Later on during the show, Affleck presented a faux deleted scene of Batman v Superman: Dawn of Justice where Kimmel is depicted being launched from Earth to Mars by Superman, subsequently encountering Dr. Mark Watney, Damon's character from The Martian (2015).
+Kimmel denies Watney's suggestion of starting an improvised talk show together, and playfully insults Damon for not winning the Academy Award for Best Actor.
 When Kimmel hosted the 68th Primetime Emmy Awards that year, Damon appeared onstage to mock Kimmel for not winning the Primetime Emmy Award for Outstanding Talk Series.